The Premier League’s 10 all-time top scorers and their favourite victims

 The only midfielder in the top 10 scored 13 goals and notched a further eight assists – not only is it the side he scored the most against, but he also only set more up against Bolton.

 So there might have been a certain added sweetness for Villa fans returning to the Premier League at the expense of Lampard’s Derby in the 2019 play-off final, at least.

-The only player still playing in the Premier League in the top 10, we’ll almost certainly see Kane rise a few places in the coming years.
-And Leicester will be hoping that someone can take their place as his favourite victim – 16 goals in just 13 appearances is utterly ruthless.
+The only player still playing in the Premier League in the top 10, we’ll almost certainly see Kane rise at least a couple of places in the coming years.

 He’s also scored 11 or more against West Ham, Arsenal, Everton and Southampton.

 Cole scored 11 goals against Liverpool, Newcastle, Southampton and West Ham, but we’re using the further six assists he registered against the Hammers as the clincher here.